TalentedB/Youtube-Plus-Tampermonkey/README.md

 Once installed and running you will be able to easily set any custom speed to your youtube videos.
 And not need to deal with ads anymore.

+I am planning on making a general google chrome extension for this.

 Enjoy